What are braces?

 At Sparkle, we will check whether you are able to have braces under the NHS.
 If you are suitable for NHS braces, we will refer you to an NHS orthodontist, where you will have metal braces fitted.
 You may however have to wait a number of months or years before your treatment can be started.

 If you do not qualify for NHS orthodontic treatment or if you do not want NHS metal braces then we can see you at Sparkle for your orthodontic treatment.

 What is the procedure?

-Our Specialist Orthodontist will start by taking some x-rays and photographs of your teeth, so be sure to have your best smile!
+We will start by taking some x-rays and photographs of your teeth.
 We will then take some models of your teeth ready for your braces to be fitted.

 At your next visit, we will fit your braces.
-You can choose braces which are:
+You can choose from a range of braces including:

 We will see you every 4 - 6 weeks and adjust the braces to help your teeth move safely and comfortably.

-Once your braces are fitted, you cannot eat certain foods as you may knock a bracket off your tooth which will mean an extra visit to the orthodontist.
+Once your braces are fitted, you cannot eat certain foods as you may knock a bracket off your tooth which will mean an extra visit.

 In order to look after your teeth and braces, it is best to avoid: